cloudflare/cloudflare-docs/content/email-security/_partials/_manual-retraction.md

     </div>

-5. If the retraction was successful, there will be positive confirmation on Cloud Email Security (formerly Area 1)'s dashboard.
+5. If the retraction was successful, there will be positive confirmation on Cloud Email Security's dashboard.